 Photocell timers can tell daytime from nighttime and are really useful for outdoor lighting.
 You have different settings, so you can keep your lights on for a certain period of time or on from the time the sunsets until it comes up again.

 The timer you pick is going to depend a lot on what decorations you’re putting up and how much convenience you want.
-Whether you need help finding a lighting solution or just want to make sure your home’s electricity is ready for the long winter ahead, Handyman Connection of Lexington-Nicholasville is here to help.
-Call (859) 549-5429 to connect with a professional electrical handyman in your area today.
+Whether you need help finding a lighting solution or just want to make sure your home’s electricity is ready for the long winter ahead, Handyman Connection of Lexington is here to help.
+Fill out a form or call (859) 549-5429 to schedule an estimate.